 As previously mentioned, determining who gets custody of the child/children is based on a legal standard that figures what is in the best interest of the child.
 Substantial amounts of information are required to assess the best interests of the child.
 In many instances, the court will rely on a psychologist’s evaluations and to make recommendations about what is in the best interest of the child.

 Mediation for Child Custody

-If you have any questions about the child custody law changes or would like more information about our services, call us today at 630-444-0701 or fill out the quick form to the right and one of our representatives will respond shortly.
+If you have any questions about the child custody law changes or would like more information about our services, call us today at 630-444-0701 or fill out the contact form to the right and one of our associates will get back with you shortly.